benjaminion/upgrading-ethereum-book/src/book.md

 Notice that the reward is weighted with `unslashed_participating_increments`, which is proportional to the total stake of the validators that made a correct vote with this flag.
 This means that, if participation by other validators is lower, then my rewards are lower, even if I perform my duties perfectly.
 The reason for this is to do with [discouragement attacks](https://raw.githubusercontent.com/ethereum/research/master/papers/discouragement/discouragement.pdf) (see also this [nice explainer](https://hackingresear.ch/discouragement-attacks/)).
 In short, with this mechanism, validators are incentivised to help each other out (e.g. by forwarding gossip messages, or aggregating attestations well) rather than to attack or censor one-another.

 Validators that did not make a correct and timely vote are penalised with a full weighted base reward for each flag that they missed, except for missing the head vote.
 Head votes have only a single slot to get included, so a missing block in the next slot is sufficient to cause a miss, but is completely outside the attester's control.
-Thus head votes are only rewarded, not penalised.
+Thus, head votes are only rewarded, not penalised.
 This also allows perfectly performing validators to break even during an inactivity leak, when we expect at least a third of blocks to be missing: they receive no rewards, but ideally no penalties either.

 Untangling the arithmetic, the maximum total issuance due to rewards for attesters in an epoch, $I_A$, comes out as follows, in the [notation](/part3/transition/epoch#reward-and-penalty-calculations) described later.